 Xbox's Game Pass subscription service works on the Series X as it does on the Xbox One.

 Both consoles sport a 4K Blu-ray drive and support Dolby Vision and Dolby Atmos (albeit not until 2021 in the case of Dolby Vision).
 All other streaming apps and entertainment services will be similar across both.

 One thing that might make a difference though is that the Xbox One X has a HDMI 2.0 output, while the Xbox Series X will come with a HDMI 2.1 equivalent.
 This means the One X cannot go above 4K HDR 60fps in video output terms, while the Series X is capable of 8K 120fps.
 That could be important if you plan to purchase an 8K TV anytime soon.

 As the Xbox One X is largely discontinued, you might have to shop around for one.
 It'll be around £350 if you do find one for sale - its original RRP was £450.
 The Xbox Series X costs $499/£449 (in contrast, the Xbox Series S is $299/£249)

 Xbox Series X vs Xbox One X: Which is best for you?

 The Xbox Series X is an extremely powerful, exciting new console.
-But we also have a massive sweet spot for the Xbox One X. The latter is an amazing machine for the current price and if you can find one for sale, it could be a better option for a tighter budget.
+But we also have a massive sweet spot for the Xbox One X still.
+The latter is an amazing machine for the current price and if you can find one for sale, it could be a better option for a tighter budget.